 This is one of many propaganda posters to get Americans to support the war and join in.

-Just a few years earlier, business leaders had made Roosevelt angry when they did not fully support the New Deal but getting business leaders to support the war was needed if the United States was going to make enough weapons to win the war.
-To get them to join in, the government agreed to pay all costs of development and production, and also promised to pay enough so that business owners would make money.
-Because of this agreement, businesses made two or three times the number of things they did before the war.
-Businesses had made $6.4 billion in 1940 but made almost $11 billion in 1944.
+Just a few years earlier, business leaders had made Roosevelt angry when they did not fully support the New Deal.
+Getting business leaders to support the war was needed if the United States was going to make enough weapons to win.
+To get them to join in, the government promised to pay enough so that business owners would make money.
+Because of this, factories made two or three times the number of things they did before the war.
+American businesses had made $6.4 billion in 1940 but made almost $11 billion in 1944.
 As the country switched to war production, the top one hundred American companies received approximately 70% of government contracts.
-Big businesses go rich.
+The war made big businesses rich.

-Also, the country needed to build an army.
-A draft to get men to join the military before the war started, the first in American history, had been created in September 1940, but the first men called to join the army had to serve for only one year.
-In December 1941, the United States had only one division ready to be sent into the fight.
-A large draft program was started to get more men into the navy and army.
+The country needed an army.
+For the first time in American history, the draft had started before the country joined the war, but the first men called to join the army had to serve for only one year.
+After the attack on Pearl Harbor, a large draft program was started to get men into the navy and army.
 Over the course of the war, approximately 50 million men registered for the draft and 10 million served in uniform.

-While millions of Americans joined the fight, there were those who, for various reasons, did not.
-Some 72,000 men registered as conscientious objectors (COs), and 52,000 were granted that status.
-Of that 52,000, some accepted noncombat jobs in the military, and others took unpaid jobs in work camps.
+While millions of Americans joined the fight, there were some who did not.
+About 72,000 men registered as conscientious objectors, and 52,000 were approved.
+Of those 52,000, some took non-combat jobs in the military, and others took unpaid jobs in work camps.
 Many were part of religious groups who did not believe in war such as the Quakers or Mennonites.
-They were willing to serve their country, but they refused to kill.
-Many Americans did not like COs, and family members often turned against them.
-A part of the town of Plymouth, NH, was destroyed by fire because the people did not want to call on the services of the COs trained as firemen.
+They were willing to serve their country, but they did not want to kill.
+Many Americans did not like conscientious objectors, and family members often turned against them.
 Only a very small number of men tried to get out of the draft.

-As thousands of Americans moved to the West Coast to take jobs in defense factories and shipyards, cities like Richmond, California, and nearby Oakland, grew quickly.
-Richmond grew from a city of 20,000 people to 100,000 in just three years.
+The war led to important changes in where people lived.
+California became a training ground because soldiers could train there for tank warfare and beach landings as well as desert attacks.
+California was also a good place to build factories.
+As thousands of Americans moved to the West Coast to take jobs in defense factories and shipyards, cities grew quickly.
+For example, Richmond grew from a city of 20,000 people to 100,000 in just three years.
 Almost overnight, the population of California shot up.
 African Americans moved out of the South into northern or West Coast cities to work in factories.
-Women also moved to follow their husbands to military bases or take jobs in the factories.
-As the entire country started to build the things needed to win the war, many people who did not have jobs in the past, started to get jobs.
+Women also moved to follow their husbands to military bases or to take jobs in the factories.

 Civilians on the home front also recycled, saved, and participated in scrap drives to collect items needed for the war.
-Housewives saved cooking fats, needed to make bombs.
+Housewives saved cooking fats needed to make bombs.
 Children collected scrap metal, paper, rubber, silk, nylon, and old rags.
-Some children gave up their favorite metal toys in order to “win the war.”
+Some children gave up their favorite metal toys.
 Civilian volunteers, trained to recognize enemy aircraft, watched the skies along the beaches and on the borders.

-The federal government also started the current tax-withholding system to make sure taxes were paid on time.
+The federal government also started the current system of taking taxes out of every paycheck to make sure taxes were paid on time.

-Once again, the government tried to get Americans to plant victory gardens, using celebrities to promote the idea.
+Once again, the government tried to get Americans to plant victory gardens so that food grown on farms could be used for the military.
 Americans planted gardens in their backyards and empty lots.
 Many schools planted gardens as well.

 Primary Source: Poster